 Storage of carbon dioxide (CO2) in the subsurface can be an important strategy for reducing emissions of climate gases to the atmosphere from large point sources.
-Aim of the group is to research on safe and efficient storage of CO2 in rock formations on the seabed or other geological environments.
-The group covers several projects and contribute to FME-centres for achievement of knowledge for future CO2 storage.
+Aim of this group is to research on safe and efficient storage of CO2 in rock formations on the seabed or other geological environments.
+We cover several projects and contribute to FME-centres for achievement of knowledge for future CO2 storage.

-We have been partners in the FME centre SUCCESS (2009 - 2018) and recently now participate in the FME centre NCCS – Industry driven innovation for fast track CCS deployment, hosted by SINTEF, wich will operate for eight years (2016 - 2024).
+We were partners in the SUCCESS (FME: 2009 - 2018) and recently now participate in the centre NCCS – Industry driven innovation for fast track CCS deployment.
+NCCS is hosted by SINTEF, wich will operate for eight years (FME: 2016 - 2024).

-Professor Alvar Braathen currently leads the research group which includes several PhD’s and postdoc’s collaborating with other CCS projects at the department.
+Professor Alvar Braathen leads the research group.
+The research group includes several PhD’s and postdoc’s collaborating with other CCS projects at the department.